houseofcommonslibrary/clcommittees/readme.md

 Functions to query the Committees API directly with a URL and get the results as a native R data structure.

 ---

+_clcommittees_::__request__(_url_)

+Fetch the full json response to an API request as a nested list.

+The `url` argument should be a valid API URL.

+---

+_clcommittees_::__get_response_items__(_response_)

+Get the data items from an API response as a tibble.

+This function extracts and formats the data items from an API response.
+It cleans the column names in the response, removing redundant prefixes and converting them to snake case.

+The `response` argument should be a response object returned from `request`.

+---

+_clcommittees_::__request_items__(_url_)

+Fetch just the data items contained in the response to an API request as a tibble.

+Note that as this function extracts just the data items from the response, you lose any metadata, such as related links and pagination data.
+The function therefore works best with API requests that return all of the needed data in a single call.
+In many cases this means you need to use `parameters.all=true` in the request to ensure you get all of the available data.
+This function is equivalent to first calling `request` and then calling `get_items` on the response, so it cleans the column names in the response.

+The `url` argument should be a valid API URL.

+---